What is the sheet metal bending process?

 All steels, aluminum, and even plastics exhibit spring back upon release from the bending forces.
 Springback is the release of elastic strain and is related directly to the material yield strength.
 It’s the reason you need a greater bend angle to achieve the required angle, especially for high-yield-strength steels and most aluminum.

-The radius increases so will spring back, and the amount of spring back can be significant when the radius is large in relationship to the sheet or plate thickness.
+As the radius increases so will spring back, and the amount of spring back can be significant when the radius is large in relationship to the sheet or plate thickness.

 Minimum Inside Bend Radius